sjsyrek/malc/javascript/README.md

 Arrow functions make this nicer.

-Load the `malc.html` page into your browser and test the functions in your JavaScript console.
+Load the `malc.html` page into your browser and test the functions in your JavaScript console (which should report that the included tests have passed).
 Or use [node](https://nodejs.org/en/).
 For the separate FizzBuzz implementation, load `fizzbuzz.html`.
 Loading both at once may cause browser stack death.

 ## How to write a recursive function using lambdas in JavaScript